Complete Cubaris Isopod Care Guide - Isopods For Sale UK | PostPods

 Reproductive Pace

-Properly worth setting expectations correctly: Cubaris are SLOW-to-MODERATE breeders, not prolific.
+Worth setting expectations correctly: as a genus Cubaris are SLOW-to-MODERATE breeders, not prolific, though the Easy-rated species are quicker than the premium cave morphs.
 A successful Cubaris colony might produce:

 • 5-25 mancae per brood (species-dependent)